shionhonda/hippocampus-garden/content/blog/review_2021/index.md

 ![](2022-01-01-17-35-41.png)

 Following their recommendations, it becomes clearer which algorithms are superior to others.
-In the figure below, the left panel is the comparison using median and the right is the conparison using IQM.
+In the figure below, the left panel is the comparison using median and the right is using IQM.
 IQM tells us that DreamerV2 has high variance and not really better than M-IQN.

 ![](2022-01-01-17-34-19.png)